iExecBlockchainComputing/documentation-tools/overview/helloWorld/2-protectData.md

 Here are some of the key features of DataProtector:

-- **Data Privacy and Security** : Utilizes end-to-end encryption to ensure the protection and confidentiality of your data, leveraging advanced confidential computing technology.
+- **Data Privacy and Security**: Utilizes end-to-end encryption to ensure the protection and confidentiality of your data, leveraging advanced confidential computing technology.

-- **Dynamic Access and Monetization Management** : Allow users to manage access, enabling flexible control and monetization of data assets.
+- **Dynamic Access and Monetization Management**: Allow users to manage access, enabling flexible control and monetization of data assets.

-- **Seamless dApp Integration** : Features an SDK for easy integration into a DApp, enhancing functionality and user experience.
+- **Seamless dApp Integration**: Features an SDK for easy integration into a DApp, enhancing functionality and user experience.

 ## 🧩 Let's create a protected Data

 <ProtectData />

-## 🧩 What happened Under the hood
+## 🧩 What happened under the hood

 You won't believe how easy it is to protect your data with DataProtector.
 Just a few lines of code, and you're done!